uf-hobi-informatics-lab/SODA_ALBERT/README.md

 Currently, the pipeline is configured to only store the resulting .csv output file to disk; to keep all intermediate files, add the `--debug` flag to the run.sh script.

+To verify that the pipeline is functioning correctly, run it on the provided sample files.
+The generated output should match the `output.csv` file located in the `sample/` directory.

 ### Example folder structure:
 ```
 /path/to/